Michaelpalacce/nvim/README.md

 > [!NOTE]
 > In the future, this will be called in one script and the correct setup should be called.

+### Dockerfile notices

+- They are purely for testin